 INSTANT CONTACT INCLINOMETRY:

-Age-old ski-pole tricks were updated by adding
+were updated by adding

--A precision spirit level indicator vial on the horizontal pole,
+-a precision spirit level indicator vial on the horizontal pole,

-....and slope angle grades on the vertical pole,
+- slope angle grades on the vertical pole,

-using basic trigonometric tangent tables.
+utilizing basic trigonometric tangent tables.

 PLUS VISUAL AVALANCHE RISK CHECK:

-Two established avalanche decision frameworks utilize
+Two established avalanche decision frameworks:

-grade to determine the avalanche safety of the slope.
+grade to determine the avalanche risk of the slope.

 PLUS LINE-OF-SIGHT INCLINOMETRY:

-I added a commercially available and patented PoleClinometer®
+Commercially available and patented PoleClinometer®

-sticker; or line-of-sight inclinometry of an adjacent slope
+sticker for line-of-sight inclinometry of an adjacent slope

 In your hands all the way.

--Avy avoidance knowledge is built in the pole, you need not memorize lists,
+-Basic avy avoidance knowledge is built in the pole, you need not memorize lists,

 calculations, algorithms etc. Only check the avalanche bulletin before heading out.